Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ./kubectl.sh edit service/iletest
 {% endhighlight %}

-As I normally use Atom as the default editor I had to change the editor to wait mode which can be done with
+Since we normally use Atom as the default editor, we had to change the editor to wait mode, which can be done with

 {% highlight bash %}
 export EDITOR="atom --wait"
 {% endhighlight %}

-After using that for a while I found out that as Kubernetes checks the file for validity when it's saved, a better feedback loop was achieved when using joe as the editor, so I decided to go with
+After experimenting with this, we realized that Kubernetes checks the file for validity when it's saved.
+Since we could achieve a better feedback loop when using joe as the editor, we decided to go with

 {% highlight bash %}
 export EDITOR="joe"
 {% endhighlight %}

-When you save the file (in this case by pressing ctrl+k+x) if the syntax is incorrect, the header of the file tells you what are allowed values, where the error was and the file is only really saved and taken into use when everything is okay.
-That's excellent usability and should be the new norm in everything that needs configuring.
+If the syntax is incorrect when you attempt to save the file (in this case by pressing ctrl+k+x), the header of the file shows the allowed values and the location of the error.
+The file is only saved and taken into use when everything is correct.
+This is an excellent usability feature and should be the new norm in everything that needs configuring.

 #### Changing the service type

 {% highlight yaml %}
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,
 # and an empty file will abort the edit.
-If an error occurs while saving this file will be
+If an error occurs while saving, this file will be
 # reopened with the relevant failures.
 #
 apiVersion: v1